jbohack/Plushy-Information/privacy-policy.md

 ## By using this Discord Bot, you hereby consent to our Privacy Policy and agree to its terms.

 ### Information we collect
-Server IDs and User IDs
+Server IDs, User IDs, and Message Content

 ### Why we need your information
 We need the information described above to provide the basic services we offer to you.